AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 If the argument that I have just given is valid, then we are left with the question of how being alive could be better than being dead when nothing could be good or bad for me when I’m dead.
 The problem is that there is no “me” for whom anything could be better or worse across these two states.
 There’s no way to compare these states because there’s nothing in virtue of which anything could be compared.

-The tension that this conclusion creates for the idea that life has value is that it upsets commonsense notions about the behavior of value.
-If I possess something of value, such as a lifelong friendship, for example, and I lose my lifelong friend, then one would believe that, in losing my lifelong friend, I have lost the corresponding value of this friendship.
-Schematically, there is a *subject*, that is, me, and an *object of value*, that is, this lifelong friendship.
-When I, the valuing subject, lose this object of value, then I suffer the loss of something that I valued.
-But in the case of my own death, both the subject and the object of value — that is, me as the subject and my own life as the object — drop out of existence together.
-There cannot be the same sense of loss, since the valuing subject, which is what usually endures the loss, does not exist and therefore cannot endure anything.

-These reflections do not entail that life does not have value, period — one can value his own life subjectively and desire it to go on; or one might adopt an absolutist view of life’s value — but what they do entail is that the subjective value of life cannot be understood by way of comparison between life and death.
+This argument does not entail that life does not have value, period — one can value his own life and desire it to go on; or one might adopt an absolutist view of life’s value — but what it does entail is that the subjective value of life cannot be understood by way of comparison between life and death.
 One cannot say that it is subjectively or qualitatively any better to be alive than to be dead.

 In his *Letter to Menoeceus*, after presenting a version of the argument I just gave, Epicurus says,